 The state is a blend of various tribal cultures, people are influenced by Buddhism and Jainism, the Mughals and Hindu kings.
 The culture of the people depends on the community to which they belong, which influences there living style, rituals, dance, music, language, and literature.

 Being a tribe dominated state each sub-caste and tribe have its own unique tradition.
 Nature has been given the utmost importance in every sphere of life and culture.
 The life of tribal people is reflected in their folk dances, paintings, music, dance, and drama.

-The state is situated on Chota Nagpur Plateau with many rivers like Damodar, Brahmani, Kharkai and the Subarnarekha, flow gently adding natural beauty and taste of elegance of nature.
+The state is situated on Chota Nagpur Plateau with many rivers like Damodar, Brahmani, Kharkai, and the Subarnarekha, flowing gently adding natural beauty and the taste of the elegance of nature.
 Jharkhand is a place to explore the mild hills, valleys, and riverbeds with endless opportunities for exploration.

 Jharkhand is one of the richest regions of India in mineral resources, about 40% of the country’s mineral wealth is found here but the region is still plagued by poverty, social injustice, corruption, and sporadic outbursts of Maoist and Naxalite violence.
 Although with the influence of modernization things are changing fast, still the tribal people have retained their traditional way of life.

 Suggested Read: Culture and Tradition of Indian States

 The communities of Jharkhand have a rich culture and tradition with several colorful festivals.
 Branches of scared trees are brought and ceremonially planted in the courtyards.
 Devotees then worship these tree parts associated with gods and goddesses.
 Karma puja, Jitis puja, Sarhul are a few of these examples.